saturncloud/flatiron-curriculum/Phase4/dsc-data-pipeline-lab/README.md

 # your solution
 ```

-4. In the end, you'll need to pursuade leadership why you need to migrate a system to another place, i.e. cloud, when in the eyes of leadership, everything is working fine.
+4. In the end, you'll need to persuade leadership why you need to migrate a system to another place, i.e. cloud, when in the eyes of leadership, everything is working fine.
 Write out cons/pros based on the shared categories, like cost, human resources, etc.

 ```python